syntasso/kratix/docs/writing-a-promise.md

 We have now created our as-a-Service API.

 ### X-as-a-Service Request Pipeline
-Next we will build the pipeline required to transform a Promise request into the Kubnernetes resources required to create a running instance of the Promised service.
+Next we will build the pipeline required to transform a Promise request into the Kubernetes resources required to create a running instance of the Promised service.

 The `xaasRequestPipeline` is an array of container images that execute in a defined order.
 Each Docker image can take on a single responsibility required for the creation of the service.
 We will create a step that takes the `name` parameter -- as defined in the previous tutorial stage -- and pass it into the Jenkins Custom resource.

-The contract with each container is simple and straightforward.
+The contract with each container is simple and straightforward:
 - The first container in the list receives the resource created by the user when they applied their request.
 This document, by definition, will be a valid Kubernetes resource as defined by the `xaasCrd`.
-The document will be available in /input/object.yaml
+The document will be available in `/input/object.yaml`.
 - The container's command then executes, using the input object, and fulfilling any responsibilites necessary.
-- The container writes any resources to be created to /output/.
+- The container writes any resources to be created to `/output/`.
-- The resources in /output of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.
+- The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.

 In more advanced Promises, each of these 'stages' will take on responsibilities such as vulnerability scanning, licence checking, and secure certificate injection; the possibilities are endless.
 Look out for partnerships in this space to provide integrations for common services and tooling.